benji181/Weather-App/README.md

 - **jQuery**: Simplified DOM manipulation and AJAX requests.
 - **Git/GitHub**: Version control and project hosting.

+Credits
+Developed by Olabisi boluwatife benjamin .
+Inspired by the need for easy-to-use and accessible weather forecasting tools.

+Follow me on LinkedIn and GitHub for more updates!
 ## How to Use
 1. Clone the repository:
    ```bash